enkomat/enkomat.github.io/index.md

 * Love music in all its forms.
 Have been making music with the computer since I was a kid.
 Used [FL Studio](https://www.image-line.com) for a long time, but switched to [Ableton](https://www.ableton.com) around five years ago.
   * [Goodhertz](https://goodhertz.co) make some of the best plugins around.
 Especially the [Vulf Compressor](https://goodhertz.co/vulf-comp/) is a beast.
   * [Oeksound](https://oeksound.com/) is an amazing Finnish plugin company.
 [Soothe](https://oeksound.com/plugins/soothe2/) is basically black magic.
+  * [Stompenberg FX](https://www.thomann.de/gb/stompenberg_devices.html) by Thomann.
+Actual hardware guitar pedals soldered and tampered with, so you can connect to them through the internet and plug them into your own guitar virtually.
+An interesting writeup about the process [here](https://www.thomann.de/blog/en/stompenberg-effects/).
 * Play quite a bit of chess.
 Got hooked around 2012.
 99% of my games have been online, but have played some at the local chess club as well.
   * [Blitztactics](https://blitztactics.com) is a super addictive, fast paced variation on solving tactics.
   * [Lichess](https://lichess.org) a free and opensource alternative to chess.com.
 Hands down the best place to play online chess.